MalukiMuthusi/TLS-Fingerprint-API/README.md

 By default the program runs on port 8082.
 You can specify another port by passing a flag --port=PORTNUM

+## Provide a token

+To use the program you should provide a token flag during start of program e.g `-token=0cb5cf77-5cf4-40a3-a429-fdcfaba9e7cf`

 ## Examples:

 ### Node.js